-Deafblindness can affect everyone in different ways.
-The extent to which it affects your daily living depends on many things, including the nature of your sight and hearing loss; what has caused you to become deafblind; other medical conditions and also your own attitude, personality and life history.
+Deafblindness affects everyone in different ways.
+This will depend on the nature of your sight and hearing loss; what has caused you to become deafblind; other medical conditions and also your own attitude, personality and life history.

 You may find that as your sight and hearing have worsened, you have found creative ways to manage around your home and when you’re out and about.
 For example, you might know how many steps it is to your neighbour’s house, or you might know that you keep the shampoo on the right and the conditioner on the left.
 We often put these strategies in place without realising we’re doing so – and sometimes even before we have acknowledged that our sight and hearing are changing.